Home Inspection Facts

 How to Choose a Home Inspector

 Beware of an agent that only gives you one inspection company to call.
 I always give 3 different licensed inspectors to my buyers so they can make the choice.
 They can use any one of the inspectors I give them or use their own.
 Some buyers have received referrals from friends or family who used an inspector that they liked.
 This choice is entirely up to you, the buyer.
 As mentioned, it is also your expense.
-You may only use a certified inspector, not just a knowledgeable friend or family member.
+You should only use a certified inspector, not just a knowledgeable friend or family member.

 Attending The Inspection